 100% Pure Java Satin Eyeshadow* is a light peachy-brown with whole lot of shimmer.
 I often wear Java all over the lid for a gorgeous and effortless sheen.

 100% Pure Maldives Satin Eyeshadow is a pale sparkling champagne with gold pearl.
 My favorite way to wear Maldives is as an all-over-lid color for an eye-brightening effect and as a pretty contrast to a black eyeliner.
 Maldives also makes a gorgeous inner corner highlight.
 (Unfortunately, this shade has been discontinued.
-The closest shade available would be probably be Aruba.)
+The closest shade available would be probably be Tahiti.)

 From left to right: Maldives, Java, Barbados